Our method

 Path · Game makers

 From game design to code, your child learns to design playable games, ship them, and share them.
-From Scratch to Godot, with Roblox and Python in between.
+From Scratch to Python, with Roblox Studio in between.

 Path · Mini-entrepreneur